Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: The arc complex spectral sequence

-commutes, with maps described as follows: the left vertical map is induced by the inclusion $B^i_{0,0} \times B^{n-i}_{0,0} \to B^n_{0,0}$ described in \autoref{notation:surface-braid-groups}, the right vertical map is the isomorphism coming from the definition of $V_n$, and the horizontal maps are induced by the given actions of $B^j_{0,0}$ on $V_j$. \end{definition}
+commutes, with maps described as follows: the right vertical map is induced by the isomorphism coming from the definition of $V_n$, the left vertical map is induced by this isomorphism together with the inclusion $B^i_{0,0} \times B^{n-i}_{0,0} \to B^n_{0,0}$ described in \autoref{notation:surface-braid-groups}, and the horizontal maps are induced by the given actions of $B^j_{0,0}$ on $V_j$. \end{definition}

 \begin{remark} If $(V_n)_{n \geq 0}$ is a coefficient system, then $V_1$ naturally has the structure of a braided vector space coming from the action of a specified generator of $B^2_{0,0}\simeq \mathbb Z$ on $V_2 = V_1 \otimes V_1$.
 For any braided vector space $V$, the tensor powers $V^{\tensor n}$ acquire actions of $B^n_{0,0}$ satisfying \eqref{equation:coefficient-system-compatibility}.
-So when $(g,f) = (0,0)$, the definition of coefficient system is equivalent to that of a braided vector space.
+So, the definition of coefficient system for $\Sigma^1_{0,0}$ is equivalent to that of a braided vector space.

 We chose to set up \autoref{definition:coefficient-system} as we did so that its structure is analogous to that of coefficient systems for higher genus surfaces, which we define next. \end{remark}